-Holmquist named Academic All-American®
+Holmquist named Division III Academic All-American® of the Year

 AUSTIN, Texas-- Trine's Jared Holmquist has been named the 2015-16 CoSIDA Academic All-American® of the Year for men's basketball, the organization announced Tuesday.

 Holmquist (Reed City, Mich. / Reed City) was voted the top scholar-athlete in Division III men's basketball as he headlined the 2015-16 CoSIDA Academic All-America® Division III Men's Basketball selections.
 The All-America® honor is the first of his career and the first for the Trine men's basketball program as a member of Division III.
 The CoSIDA Academic All-America® teams recognize the nation's top student-athletes for their combined performances athletically and in the classroom.

 To be eligible for Academic All-America® honors, student-athletes must have been named a first team Academic All-District® performer.

 Holmquist earned a 3.90 GPA as an accounting major at Trine.
 His academic honors also include three appearances on the MIAA Academic Honor Roll and recognition on Trine University's president's list.

 The senior has also been a visible member of the Angola community, spending time volunteering at the YMCA with the organization's Challenger Basketball program for people with disabilities.
 Holmquist and his teammates also spend regular hours volunteering at the Steuben County Humane Society in the fall.

 On the court, Holmquist wrapped up a second-consecutive All-MIAA First Team honor this winter.
 His accolades this season also include three MIAA Player of the Week awards, DIII News Player of the Month honors in November and recognition on the D3Hoops.com Team of the Week.